-From live shows to loaner guitars to an onsite recording studio, some hotels clearly go the extra mile for music fans.
-If you’re a junkie for good tunes, you’ll want to catch some Zs—along with a hefty dose of rock, jazz and music history—at one of these hot spots.
+From live shows to loaner guitars to an on-site recording studio, some hotels clearly go the extra mile for music fans.
+If you’re a junkie for good tunes, then you’ll want to catch some snooze along with a hefty dose of rock, jazz and music history at one of these hot spots

 Hotel du Triangle D’Or, Paris